Processing and gridding spatial data

 - The estimated model can be easily stored for later use, like spherical-harmonic coefficients are used in gravimetry.

-- Provide a machine-learning inspired interface for Green’s functions gridding of spatial data
+- Provide a machine-learning inspired interface for gridding spatial data

-- Integration with the Scipy stack: numpy, pandas (for xyz data), and xarray (for grids)
+- Integration with the Scipy stack: numpy, pandas, scikit-learn, and xarray

-- Include functions for common processing and data preparation tasks, like blocked means and medians
+- Include common processing and data preparation tasks, like blocked means and 2D trends

 - Support for gridding scalar and vector data (like wind speed or GPS velocities)